Skip to main content

 When static CPU allocation causes a job to fail from resource contention, Slurm drains the Node with the reason batch job complete failure.
 This message can be misleading because it doesn’t point to the underlying CPU pinning by the kubelet.

-To prevent static CPU allocation from triggering Node drains, ensure that Pods on SUNK Nodes use Burstable QoS instead of Guaranteed QoS, which prevents the kubelet from pinning CPU cores.
+To prevent static CPU allocation from triggering Node drains, ensure that Pods on SUNK Nodes use Burstable QoS instead of Guaranteed QoS.
+Burstable QoS prevents the kubelet from pinning CPU cores.
+The following sections describe how to switch Pods to Burstable QoS and verify the configuration.

 Switch Pods to Burstable QoS